 Just before serving, fill the shells with the ricotta cream using a piping bag.

-Decorate the ends with candied orange peel, chopped pistachios, or chocolate chips.
+Decorate the ends with candied orange peel, crushed pistachios, or chocolate chips.

 Sicilian cannoli kit